Video by Jeremiah P. Mensah

 Where witchcraft is present, worship loses its depth and sincerity.
 It becomes a dry performance rather than a supernatural encounter with God.

-But Jesus said true worshipers “worship the Father in the Spirit and in truth” (John 4:23).
-We must desire to experience the presence of God as we worship, not simply go through the motions.
+But Jesus said true worshipers “worship the Father in Spirit and in truth” (John 4:23, ESV).
+We must desire to meet with God, rather than perform the actions in a mechanical manner.

-The Lord warned dead religion without sincere devotion is useless, saying:
+The Lord warned that dead religion without sincere devotion is useless, saying:

 biblegateway.com